RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/10_schmitt_triggers_doc.rst

 .. image:: img/10_schmitt_inverting_circuit.jpg
 	:name: inverting schmitt experiment
 	:align: center

-When this circuit operates in a somewhat inverting-compartator-ish way, you should notice, that output goes positive only after the sine wave is quite negative, and the output goes negative when the sine is quite a bit above zero.
-This is how an inverting Schmitt trigger behaves!
+When this circuit operates in a manner similar to that of an inverting comparator, you will observe that the output becomes positive only after the sine wave becomes a bit negative, and the output becomes negative when the sine wave is a bit above zero.
+This behavior is characteristic of an inverting Schmitt trigger.

 Schmitt trigger
 -----------------------